 We are devoted to professional training designed for scientists and engineers who wish to commercialize their innovative technologies through technology transfer to industry or through creating a start-up or a spin-off.

-ET Cube International provides customized training in entrepreneurship, technology transfer, IP management and commercialization of research results.
+ET Cube International provides customized training in innovation, entrepreneurship, technology transfer, IP management and commercialization of research results.

 We provide consultancy services to Universities , Research Institutions and Governments on development of IP/technology transfer policies and IP commercialization strategies.

 Dr. Surya Raghu is a scientist, inventor and entrepreneur.
 He has over 20 inventions, 14 issued US/international patents and more than 65 technical publications.
 He has commercialized his inventions in collaboration with industries, universities and government laboratories in the U.S.A.
 While he continues to conduct research, he has also organized, directed and given lectures in workshops on entrepreneurship for scientists and engineers worldwide.